-The LGL Group, Inc. (the "Company"), incorporated in 1928 under the laws of the State of Indiana and reincorporated under the laws of the State of Delaware in 2007, is a holding company with subsidiaries engaged in the design, manufacturing and marketing of highly-engineered, high reliability frequency and spectrum control products used to control the frequency or timing of signals in electronic circuits and in the design of high performance Frequency and Time Reference Standards that form the basis for timing and synchronization in various applications.
+The LGL Group, Inc. (the "Company"), incorporated in 1928 under the laws of the State of Indiana and reincorporated under the laws of the State of Delaware in 2007, is a diversified holding company with subsidiaries engaged in the design, manufacturing and marketing of highly-engineered, high reliability frequency and spectrum control products used to control the frequency or timing of signals in electronic circuits and in the design of high performance Frequency and Time Reference Standards that form the basis for timing and synchronization in various applications.

-As of December 31, 2017, the subsidiaries of the Company are as follows:
+As of December 31, 2018, the subsidiaries of the Company are as follows:

-Owned By The LGL
+Owned By The LGL Group, Inc.

-Group, Inc.

-100.0%

-100.0%
+M-tron Industries, Inc. 100.0%

-99.0%

-100.0%
+Piezo Technology, Inc. 100.0%

+Piezo Technology India Private Ltd 99.9%

-100.0%
+M-tron Asia, LLC 100.0%

-100.0%
+M-tron Industries, Ltd. 100.0%

-100.0%
+GC Opportunities Ltd. 100.0%

-100.0%
+M-tron Services, Ltd. 100.0%

+Precise Time and Frequency, LLC 100.0%

-100.0%
+Lynch Systems, Inc. 100.0%

-The Company operates through its two principal subsidiaries, M-tron Industries, Inc. ("MtronPTI"), which includes the operations of Piezo Technology, Inc. ("PTI") and M-tron Asia, LLC ("Mtron"), and Precise Time and Frequency, LLC ("PTF"), a newly formed subsidiary in 2016, to hold the assets of Precise Time and Frequency, Inc., as discussed in Note B below.
+The Company operates through its two principal subsidiaries, M-tron Industries, Inc. ("MtronPTI"), which includes the operations of Piezo Technology, Inc. ("PTI") and M-tron Asia, LLC ("Mtron"), and Precise Time and Frequency, LLC ("PTF").
 The Company has operations in Orlando, Florida, Yankton, South Dakota, Wakefield, Massachusetts and Noida, India.
 MtronPTI also has sales offices in Sacramento, California, Austin, Texas and Hong Kong.